toratommy/legacy-code-modernization/legacy-code-modernization.md

 # Legacy Code Modernization with Claude Code: Breaking Through Context Window Barriers

-Every enterprise architect has faced it: that sprawling COBOL system running critical billing operations, the Visual Basic 6 application that somehow still processes payroll, or the massive Java 1.4 codebase that powers customer management but hasn't been meaningfully updated in over a decade.
-These systems contain decades of refined business logic, regulatory compliance rules, and institutional knowledge.
-But they're built on foundations that are increasingly expensive to maintain and impossible to extend.
+Every enterprise architect has faced the same challenge: the mission-critical COBOL billing system processing millions in transactions daily, the Visual Basic 6 application that somehow still processes payroll for thousands of employees, or the massive Java 1.4 codebase that powers customer management but hasn't been meaningfully updated in over a decade. hese systems are packed with decades of fine-tuned business logic, hard-won regulatory compliance, and embedded institutional knowledge, yet they run on aging foundations that are expensive to maintain, fragile to change, and nearly impossible to extend.

+This isn’t a niche problem—it’s an industry-wide bottleneck.
+Nearly three-quarters (74%) of organizations that start a legacy system modernization initiative fail to complete it, often due to misaligned priorities, underestimated complexity, or resource constraints ([Businesswire](https://www.businesswire.com/news/home/20200528005186/en/74-Of-Organizations-Fail-to-Complete-Legacy-System-Modernization-Projects-New-Report-From-Advanced-Reveals?utm_source=chatgpt.com)).
+Meanwhile, the average enterprise spends over 50 % of its IT budget just maintaining legacy systems, leaving only a fraction for innovation ([Mendix](https://www.mendix.com/blog/why-the-cost-of-maintaining-legacy-systems-only-grows-over-time/?utm_source=chatgpt.com)).

 Legacy code modernization has long been one of software engineering's most dreaded undertakings.
 Traditional approaches are brutal.
 They require armies of developers to manually translate code line by line, often taking years and costing millions, with alarming failure rates.
 The fundamental challenge isn't just converting syntax.
 It's understanding decades of business logic, preserving institutional knowledge embedded in code comments and architectural decisions, and maintaining functionality while adapting to modern architectures.